mrichtarsky/glacier_deep_archive_backup/README.md

     - 8 KB overhead/file billed at S3 standard storage rates
     - 32 KB overhead/file billed at Deep Archive rates

     The script creates archives, so the number of files stored is very small.
 For an upload limit of 50 GiB, you would get 40 files/TiB.
 So these costs are negligible.
-Most other backup solutions operate 1:1 at a file level, and it's not possible to get the low Deep Archive costs that way (see alternatives below).
+Most other backup solutions operate 1:1 at a file level, causing tremendous costs (see alternatives below).

     You can check the full details on the [pricing page](https://aws.amazon.com/s3/pricing/).

 - Symlinks are *not* followed.
 Therefore, links pointing to files not covered by the paths backed up will not be considered!

 - No file splitting: The largest file must fit into `UPLOAD_LIMIT_MB`.
+This is checked at the beginning.

 - There is a progress display which works as follows: